Mass media in the United Arab Emirates: Radio

 Radio in the UAE is omnipresent as it is considered essential to surviving long-distance roads and traffic with most stations placing importance on frequent traffic updates during the day, mostly from listeners, especially in Emirates like Dubai, where roads are always crowded and traffic is usual.

 This popular medium appeared in the UAE 60 years ago.
 Before having their own radio stations, UAE was under British occupation.
 Therefore, the British Forces Broadcasting Services (BFBC) had a local FM radio studio in the UAE.
 The first broadcast radio station of the UAE, Abu Dhabi Radio, only appeared in 1966.
 The UAE is well served by terrestrial radio with a variety of stations broadcasting in the languages commonly spoken in the country.
 The UAE has one of the highest number of local government-owned FM radio stations in the Arab world.

 However, in the late 1970s, UAE Radio started independent services.
-Channel 4 was the first commercial radio station followed by Emirates Media Radio and the Arab Media Group.
-Today, independent radio stations in the UAE include 7 in English and Hindi each, 12 in Arabic, 4 in Malayalam, and one each in Tamil, Tagalog, Russian and Persian.
+Launched in June 1997, 104.8 FM Channel 4 was the first commercial radio station of the UAE (under Channel 4 Radio Network), followed by Emirates Media Radio and the Arab Media Group.
+Today, independent radio stations in the UAE include Arabic, English, Hindi, Malayalam, Russian, Tagalog and many other languages.

 The need to broadcast in multiple languages to cater to expatriates enhances the number of FM radio stations.

-UAE Radio stations include Quran Kareem FM, Emarat FM, Abu Dhabi FM, Abu Dhabi Classic FM...
+UAE Radio stations include the likes of Al Rabia (number 1 Arabic language radio station), Quran Kareem FM, Emarat FM, Gold FM, Abu Dhabi FM, Abu Dhabi Classic FM, 89.1 Radio 4 (number 1 Hindi radio station).

 Although independent radio stations are now implemented, the media in the UAE is still heavily government regulated.
 Most stations, even those privately owned, are often still government controlled.
 For example, all radio stations must cease normal broadcasting in the event of the death of a Sheikh or close relative of a Sheikh for a period of 3 days to a week, or more, depending on who is the deceased.